Jodu555/CineFinn/README.md

 ## v3

+This Version introduces the RMVC (Remote Video Control) System the Upgraded Video Player (Enhanced One Screen Mouse Over) the Sharing Functionallity and the improved account settings

+## v4 (TODO)

-This Version introduces the playlist idea and the account information/settings idea although the general permission system and therefore the account restrictions
+This Version introduces the playlist idea and the account restriction idea although the general permission system and therefore the account restrictions

 ## Stretch